basarat/demo-typestyle/11-server/script.md

 * If we open it in our browser you can see that it works as expect.

 * If we look at the network tab the HTML and CSS was pre rendered on the server and has now been rehydrated on the client.

+* As a quick recap.
+  * We create our styles and react components,
+  * render them on the server and send them down as a part of the response.
+  * Then rehydrate them on the client.